-Vent installations for connection to gas vents or chimneys must be in accordance with Part 7, "Venting of Equipment," of the latest edition of the National Fuel Gas Code, ANSI Z223.1, or applicable provisions of the local building codes.
+Vent installations for connection to gas vents or chimneys must be in accordance with Part 7, "Venting of Equipment," of the latest edition of the National Fuel Gas Code, ANSI Z223.1, in Canada, the latest edition of CGA Standard B149 Installation Code for Gas Burning Appliances and Equipment, or applicable provisions of the local building codes.

-Adequate combustion and ventilation air must be supplied to the mechanical room in accordance with the latest edition of the National Fuel Gas Code, ANSI Z223.1 or applicable provisions of the local building codes.
+Adequate combustion and ventilation air must be supplied to the mechanical room in accordance with the latest edition of the National Fuel Gas Code, ANSI Z223.1, in Canada, the latest edition of CGA Standard B149 Installation Code for Gas Burning Appliances and Equipment, or applicable provisions of the local building codes.

-The distance of the vent terminal from adjacent buildings, windows that open and building openings MUST comply with the latest edition of the National Fuel Gas Code, ANSI Z223.1.
+The distance of the vent terminal from adjacent buildings, windows that open and building openings MUST comply with the latest edition of the National Fuel Gas Code, ANSI Z223.1, in Canada, the latest edition of CGA Standard B149 Installation Code for Gas Burning Appliances and Equipment.

 Vent connection is made directly to the top of the unit.
 No additional draft diverter is required on single unit installations.
 Multiple unit installations with combined venting require barometric dampers to regulate draft at each unit.
-A barometric damper is also used with the optional Sidewall and Horizontal DirectAire venting systems.
+A barometric damper is also used with the optional Sidewall and Horizontal DirectAire venting systems on units with inputs of 990,000 thru 2,070,000 BTU's.